Duke-GCB/calrissian/conformance/README.md

 **This step can probably be simplified, but as conformance tests are in development it's too early to optimize**

-Calrissian does not include cwltest, so build a container that installs it.
+Calrissian does not include cwltest, so build a container that installs it with:

 ```
-./build-conformance.sh
+minikube image build .. -t ghcr.io/calrissian/conformance:latest -f conformance/Dockerfile.conformance
 ```

 This will build `calrissian:conformance` from the current source tree.
 You may need to tag that differently if pushing to a registry.
 If so, update the `image: ` in [ConformanceTestsJob-1.2.yaml](ConformanceTestsJob-1.2.yaml)